-- We suggest students include observations only, making interpretations a separate step. - When students are comfortable with the observations with practice, the interpretation flows more easily, as they will hear is the case with many experienced astronomers. - 5.
-Provide students with enough time to make several observations.
-Once they have had ample time to record observations, ask them to report out some of the similarities and differences they recorded.
-Possible responses are found at the end of this guide.
+- We suggest students start with including observations only, making interpretations a separate step. - Once students are comfortable with making observations, the interpretation flows more easily, as they will hear is the case with many experienced astronomers. - · Have students justify any inferences.